Yosuamuliawan19/algorithm-bank/README.md

 # algorithm-bank

-A comprehensive collection of algorithms from Leetcode, Codeforces, Uhunt, Hackerrank and more.
+My personal collection of algorithms from Leetcode, Codeforces, Uhunt, Hackerrank and more.
 Contains 1500+ solutions (yet to be categorized )
 ## Solution directory
 - [Codeforces](./Codeforces)
 - [Hackerrank](./Hackerrank)